 How are we funded?

-Our position as a traded services unit within Cumbria County means that we run on a full cost recovery model.
+Our positions as traded services units means that we run on a full cost recovery model.
 Currently we raise this through Service Level Agreements with schools, charges to parents and external funding including the DfE grant for Cumbria Music Hub.

-CMS, as the lead organisation for the Cumbria Music Education Hub, is in receipt of funding from the DfE managed by the Arts Council England.
+Westmorland & Furness Music Service, as the lead organisation for the Cumbria Music Education Hub, is in receipt of funding from the DfE managed by the Arts Council England.
 We use this grant as part of the music education hub plan to support core and extended activities which have been identified in the National Plan for Music Education.
-The Department for Education (DfE) has confirmed that funding for Music Education Hubs will continue until March 2020.
+The Department for Education (DfE) has confirmed that funding for Music Education Hubs will continue September 2024.

 Almost all of our activities are subsidised by the DfE funding which is subject to us continuing to meet the funding criteria for the development of the Music Education Hub in Cumbria.